 Each connected display can consist of up to 8 digits and be used to output 2 or 3 parameters simultaneously when one parameter value is shifted relative to the other.

 Display module build on TM1637 driver has 2 input control signal (besides power lines) - CLK and DIO .
-The "CLK" input is connected to assigned multiplexer otput, the "DIO" input is connected to the common "T" line of the bis.
+The "CLK" input is connected to assigned multiplexer otput, the "DIO" input is connected to the "T" signal line.

 This is very convenient way to make any 7-segment display with any number of digits and digits size.
 With one driver you can make a 2-digit display, with two - 4-digit etc. All connections are the same as for the MAX7219 driver listed above.
 So, you can use one multiplexer to connect up to 16 displays.